 In a hurry?
 Save this recipe to your Pinterest board for quick and easy reference!
 Click HERE!

-- 4 whole roasted red peppers, seeds and skin removed
+- 4 whole jarred roasted red peppers, roughly chopped

-- 2 14 ounce canned artichoke hearts, drained and roughly chopped
+- 28 ounces canned artichoke hearts, drained and roughly chopped

 - 1/2 cup fresh parsley, roughly chopped